-Drive-thru Covid testing in ID
+ICHS offers drive-thru testing of COVID-19

-International Community Health Services (ICHS) is offering drive-up appointments to test for Covid-19 from March 24 through 27.
+International Community Health Services (ICHS) offered drive-up appointments to test for COVID-19 on March 24–27 at its International District Clinic on 8th Avenue South, and of press time, it plans to continue testing through the week of March 30.
+Also, starting on March 30, ICHS will roll-out drive-thru testing at its Shoreline location on Aurora Avenue North.

-Community members must call ahead at (206) 788-3700, and testing is reserved only for those currently experiencing Covid-19 symptoms — which include fever, cough, sore throat, and shortness of breath.
+Community members must call ahead at (206) 788-3700, and testing is reserved only for those experiencing COVID-19 symptoms—which include fever, cough, sore throat, and shortness of breath.
+You don’t have to be an ICHS patient to be tested.

-During the drive-up appointments, directly in front of the ICHS International District Clinic on 8th Avenue South, a patient would remain in their car.
-A health care provider will then swab a patient’s nose and provide information on how to obtain test results.
+During the drive-up appointments, you would remain in your car.
+A health care provider will then swab your nose and give you information on how to obtain test results.

+CEO Teresita Batayola said ICHS has been addressing COVID-19 issues ever since the first case in Everett, and that it will continue to do so.
+For updates on the availability of drive-thru testing, go to ichs.com.

 Leave a Reply